All Episodes

 And if you can't do your job while being recorded, you are free to leave.

-Yeah, and nobody goes to jail.
+And nobody goes to jail.

-They're they're lawless tyrants and terrorists.
+They're lawless tyrants and terrorists.

 You're absolutely right.